to use our website you consent to us

 Metro U6 - Station Handelskai

-For 6 days, Vienna’s Danube Island will be a hotbed of beach volleyball as the world’s best players gather for the summer event of the year: the A1 Major Vienna presented by Swatch.
+For six days, Vienna’s Danube Island will be a hotbed of beach volleyball as the world’s best players gather for the summer event of the year: the Vienna Major.

 Thousands of beach volleyball fans will flock to the world’s most liveable city to witness the kind of goosebump moments that have already been served up this season at sun-kissed tour stops in Fort Lauderdale and Gstaad.